- As part of a teacher’s or librarian’s Professional Learning Network (PLN)

-Indeed, lessons for teaching the use of social media tools are abundant in print and online, but I’m not satisfied these help students truly understand the concept of “cloud computing”.
-Online tools are steadily replacing “in-house” apps, so we need to emphasize “cloud computing” as we teach each online tool so students learn the responsible use of ALL online tools.
+Lessons using social media tools are abundant in print and online, but these rarely give students an understanding of the larger concept of cloud computing.
+And, as online tools steadily replace desktop apps, School Librarians need to emphasize Cloud Computing, so students learn the responsible use of ALL online tools.

 - Personal services: individual tools for organization, communication, and learning—email, drop box, digital documents, digital storage.

 - Group services: tools for collaborating with others—chat rooms, discussion forums, wikis, social networks, video conferencing.